UniEvents-Hub/UniEvents-Hub-backend/README.md

 # UniEvents-Hub-backend
 ### Creating and Using Virtual Environment
-This project is built in a python virtual environment so you need to create an virtual environment and activate it.
+This project is built in a python virtual environment so you need to create a virtual environment and activate it.
 First CD into the root directory then run the following commands in the terminal.

 **python3 -m venv myvenv**

-If you are on windows you have open a terminal in command prompt not powershell and run the command
+If you are on Windows you have to open a terminal in the command prompt not Powershell and run the command

-myvenv\Scripts\activate
+**myvenv\Scripts\activate**

 If you are on Mac then run the following command

-source myvenv/bin/activate
+**source myvenv/bin/activate**

-Once the virtual environment is activated, for the first time only you need to install all the dependencies by the following commands.
+Once the virtual environment is activated, **for the first time only** you need to install all the dependencies by the following commands.
 Make sure you have that txt file in your current directory

 pip install -r requirements.txt